jayagart/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ![WhatsApp Image 2024-12-12 at 17 22 09_67984b3b](https://github.com/user-attachments/assets/2fcfd835-e841-41b9-9790-b73fde0e4ec1)

 # RESULTS:
-Thus SISO Shift Register is implemented using verilog and validated using their waveform.
+Thus SISO Shift Register is implemented using verilog and validated using their waveform and verified successfully.